-Right before the holiday weekend, the IRS released Notice 2018-06: a nice last minute holiday gift for employers.
+Right before the holiday weekend in December 2017, the IRS released Notice 2018-06: a nice last minute holiday gift for employers.

 Let’s break it down: